Meeting timeline and registration period

 - WG Officers can self-register to the meeting without any further validation (status: Confirmed, automatically)

-The above rules for pending status of registrations apply only to Onsite and Onsite/Virtual WG meetings.
+The above rules for pending status of registrations apply only to Face-to-Face and Hybrid WG meetings.
 They do not apply to Virtual WG meetings.